myrrlyn/apocrypha.es/priv/archive/1kw0mq.md

 This is a really fun Volume to analyze.
 The Tower is a favored subject of mine, as well as Mnemoli and the Hurling Disk.

-I'm extremely glad I decided to do a fifth part to discuss the Commentaries as a whole.
+I’m extremely glad I decided to do a fifth part to discuss the Commentaries as a whole.
 I hope and feel it will be a bit easier to tie things together versus one gigantic thread that could very well end up being an eyesore.